 In July 2014, the IASB issued the final version of IFRS 9, which includes guidance on recognition and derecognition of financial assets and financial liabilities applicable to pension plan financial statements.
-IFRS 9 is to be applied retrospectively for annual periods beginning on or after January 1, 2018, however early adoption is permitted.
+IFRS 9 is to be applied retrospectively for annual periods beginning on or after January 1, 2018; however, early adoption is permitted.
+The extent of the impact on the Plan of adopting IFRS 9 has not yet been determined.